BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnBeganCommand.md

       "description": "Always contains 'PlayerTurnBeganCommand' to distinguish the command from others.", "type": "string"
     },
-    "LastPlayerNoSeat": {
-      "description": "The position on the table where is sitting the player that just played.", "type": "int"
-    },
     "MinimumRaise": {
       "description": "The minimum amount needed to raise.
 A raise must be at least the size of the largest previous bet or raise of the current betting round.", "type": "int"